 Keep a record of your experience

 You should also keep a daily record of your work experience.
-This will make it much easier to compile examples to add to your CV, use in applications and interviews for other opportunities going forward.
+This will make it much easier to compile examples to add to your CV, or use in applications and interviews going forward.
 Key points to include in your notes are:

 - Projects you worked on